mit-pdos/sigmaos/cpython3.11/Doc/library/ftplib.rst

       :attr:`ssl.SSLContext.check_hostname` and *Server Name Indication* (see
       :const:`ssl.HAS_SNI`).

+   .. deprecated:: 3.6

+       *keyfile* and *certfile* are deprecated in favor of *context*.
+       Please use :meth:`ssl.SSLContext.load_cert_chain` instead, or let
+       :func:`ssl.create_default_context` select the system's trusted CA
+       certificates for you.

    .. versionchanged:: 3.9
       If the *timeout* parameter is set to be zero, it will raise a :class:`ValueError` to prevent the creation of a non-blocking socket.
       The *encoding* parameter was added, and the default was changed from Latin-1 to UTF-8 to follow :rfc:`2640`.

-   .. versionchanged:: 3.12
-      The deprecated *keyfile* and *certfile* parameters have been removed.

    Here's a sample session using the :class:`FTP_TLS` class::